The way businesses approach cost control is changing drastically as the majority of industries continue to undergo digital transformations.

 Target net income is a metric calculated by taking the reported profits from sales and subtracting the fixed costs and the variable costs.
 Reaching this amount is important, especially for public companies with investors who expect earnings growth over time.

 As an example, imagine a business wants $15,000 in net income from $80,000 sales each month.
-The management looks at the fixed and variable costs and attempts to reduce them until the target net income is reached.
+The management looks at the fixed and variable costs and attempts to reduce the costs until the target net income is reached.

 Variable costs include things like inventory, which can be reduced by switching to cheaper suppliers.
 Fixed costs are usually more difficult to change, as they are often things like lease payments that are on contract.
 Fixed costs also include the salaries used to pay employees.